Gang Busters

 Gang Busters is an American dramatic radio program heralded as "the only national program that brings you authentic police case histories."
-It premiered on January 15, 1936, and was broadcast over 21 years through November 27, 1957.
+It premiered on January 15, 1936 and was broadcast for more 21 years through November 27, 1957.

 History

-So-called "true crime" magazines were highly popular in the 1930s and the movie G Men starring James Cagney, released in the spring of 1935, had proven to be a big hit.
-Producer-director Phillips H. Lord thought there was a place on radio for a show of the same type.
-To emphasize the authenticity of his dramatizations, Lord produced the initial radio show, G-Men, in close association with FBI Director J. Edgar Hoover.
-Hoover was not particularly favorable to the notion of such a program, but U. S. Attorney General Homer Stille Cummings gave it his full support.
+Magazines of the true crime variety were highly popular in the 1930s and the film G Men starring James Cagney, released in the spring of 1935, found a large audience.
+Producer-director Phillips H. Lord believed that there was a place on radio for a show of the same type.
+To emphasize the authenticity of his dramatizations, Lord produced the initial radio show, G-Men, in close association with FBI director J. Edgar Hoover, who was not favorable to the idea of such a program, but U. S. attorney general Homer Stille Cummings contributed his full support.

 G-Men dramatized FBI cases, but Hoover insisted that only closed cases would be used.
 Hoover also demanded that he or a top-level aide review and approve every script.
-Hoover preferred that scripts downplay gunfights and car chases, and spend more time on systematic investigation and legwork.
-Agents should be shown as intelligent, hard-working and essentially faceless cogs in his technically savvy crime-fighting organization.
+Hoover preferred that scripts downplay gunfights and car chases and spend more time on systematic investigation and legwork, with agents depicted as intelligent, hard-working and essentially faceless cogs in his technically savvy crime-fighting organization.
 Those restrictions hampered Lord, who saw his creation as a public service, but one that had to entertain as well as inform.

-The first program dramatized the story of the notorious gangster John Dillinger, who was tracked down by FBI agents and shot to death outside the Biograph Theater on July 24, 1934.
-The second covered Lester Joseph Gillis, aka Baby Face Nelson.
-Although the shows were a hit with the general public, there were naysayers, some of whom deplored this sensational new style of radio show.
-Hyper-sensitive to any criticism, Hoover almost squelched the project and made life more and more difficult for Lord.
+The first program dramatized the story of the notorious gangster John Dillinger, who was pursued and killed by FBI agents in 1934.
+The second covered Lester Joseph Gillis, a.k.a.
+Baby Face Nelson.
+Although the shows were a hit with the general public, some deplored this sensational new style of radio show.
+Hypersensitive to any criticism, Hoover proved difficult for Lord and almost squelched the project altogether.

 G-Men, using only FBI cases, was subject to Hoover's whims and restrictions.
-Gang Busters, however, featured interesting and dramatic crimes from the files of law enforcement organizations all over the country.
-G-Men was on NBC Radio from July 20 to October 12, 1935, sponsored by Chevrolet.
+Gang Busters, however, featured interesting and dramatic crimes from the files of law-enforcement organizations all over the country.
+G-Men aired on NBC Radio from July 20 to October 12, 1935, sponsored by Chevrolet.